morgangiraud/ecvd-php/finaltest/finaltest.md

     - username: `root`
     - password: `r00t`
   - Use the $conn keyword for the connection variable
-  - Set attribute ERR_MODE
-  - Set attribute ERRMODE_EXCEPTION
+  - Set attribute ERR_MODE with value ERRMODE_EXCEPTION
 - Create a `functions.php` file and containing those 2 namespaces
   - `ECVChat`
   - `ECVChat\DB`
 - In `functions.php`, under the namespace `ECVChat`
-  - Write a `redirect` function which takes as arguments (route) and redirect the user **properly** to Inputthe new route
+  - Write a `redirect` function which takes as arguments (route) and redirect the user **properly** to the new route
   - Write a `sanitizeString` function which takes as arguments (string) and return the sanitized string (The input is coming from a form, you need to check its type, clean it and filter it).
 - Along the whole exercice, use with caution the four following statement
   - include